nikomin/coAuthorNetworks/README.md

 ## Prerequisites

-The software is developed, used and tested with `python3` and [`bibtexparser`](https://github.com/sciunto-org/python-bibtexparser) version `1.1.0`.
-The latter can be installed by typing:
+The software is developed, used and tested with `python3`.
+It requires [`bibtexparser`](https://github.com/sciunto-org/python-bibtexparser) which can be installed with `pip3 install bibtexparser`.
+Other non-standard libraries are `networkx`, `matplotlib` and `numpy`.
+For best results use a markdown renderer like `pandoc` to get `.pdf`-Files.

-    pip3 install bibtexparser

 ## Usage